petschekr/smog/README.md

 ##### GUI

-* The smog v1 GUI has been removed in order to be pontentialled replaced by [`node-webkit`](https://github.com/rogerwang/node-webkit "node-webkit")
+* The smog v1 GUI has been removed in order to be potentially replaced by [`node-webkit`](https://github.com/rogerwang/node-webkit "node-webkit")

 ## License